 Life After Bankruptcy

-These are some of the most common questions I get daily from previous clients who have filed Bankruptcy with my office (usually Chapter 7 unless otherwise noted).
+These are some of the most common questions from previous clients who have filed Bankruptcy with my office (usually Chapter 7 unless otherwise noted).

-How long may bankruptcy information be included in my credit report?
+How long will the bankruptcy filing be on my credit report?

 Can you still get a Federal guaranteed student educational loan after you have filed bankruptcy?

-Unlike most credit, the granting of government guaranteed educational loans is not based upon credit history or income.
-They are instead extended if you meet the statutory and administrative criteria.
-Although default on an existing educational loan may affect your ability to get a subsequent loan, the filing of a bankruptcy in itself should not.
+Unlike most credit, being granted a government guaranteed student loans is not based upon credit score or income.
+Even though a prior default on an existing educational loan may affect your ability to get a loan later, the filing of a bankruptcy in itself should not.
 As a matter of fact, the government is restricted from discriminating against those who have filed bankruptcy.

-I filed Bankruptcy sometime ago and there are some things still showing up on my credit report, What do I do?
+I filed Bankruptcy awhile ago and there are some things still showing up on my credit report, What do I do?

 This is by far the most common call I get from past clients.
 Making sure your credit report is accurate is everyone’s own responsibility.
 Remember, my goal for each and every bankruptcy client I have is to assist my client in getting a bankruptcy discharge wiping out their debt.
 The goal in filing a Chapter 7 Bankruptcy is to get a DISCHARGE of your debts.
 It is a Court Order (signed by a United States Bankruptcy Judge) and mailed by the Bankruptcy Court to all the creditors listed on your petition.
 It ORDERS your creditors to cease any action to collect their debt from you, FOREVER.
 Within a few weeks of your filing, most creditors will have reported your filing to the main credit reporting agencies and most debts will have a notation such as “discharged in Bankruptcy Chapter 7”.
 Some debts won’t have such a notation and may show up as still being owed despite having been listed on your petition.
 This is nothing to be alarmed about.
 You really don’t need to do anything, because the creditor CANNOT COLLECT the debt.
 I get calls everyday from past clients at a car dealership or mortgage broker who has pulled up their credit report and out of the 30 accounts listed at the time my client filed their bankruptcy, 2 of them are still showing as outstanding obligations.
 THEY ARE NOT OWED, THEY ARE DISCHARGED, whether or not listed in the bankruptcy petition.
 Some creditors choose to notify the credit reporting agency of the bankruptcy filing, others did not.
 No big deal, all debts that are dischargeable (i.e. not a student loan, tax or child support) are discharged!
 Every one of the 3 major credit reporting agencies has way in which you can dispute inaccuracies to them and they will investigate and correct these mistakes.